 It’s also important not to let social media become an echo chamber.
 Read the comments and replies on your posts, and engage with them.
 Answer questions, and reply to direct messages.
 As you do this, remember that you’re representing your entire church with every post or comment, so stay respectful and professional.

 3. Don’t lose sight of your ultimate goal

 If you’re not careful, social media, just like any church outreach, can quickly become a numbers-obsessed game.
 Tracking how many new followers you’ve gotten can become more important than thinking through how you can use your posts to reach lost souls.
 Social media isn’t everything; it’s just another tool God has given us to share the gospel.
-It will never replace the love and care that human interaction and face-to-face ministry brings.'As the world moves further into the digital age, the church can lead the way in reaching others with the power of the gospel through the power of social media.'Click To Tweet
+It will never replace the love and care that human interaction and face-to-face ministry brings.

 As the world moves further into the digital age, the church can lead the way in reaching others with the power of the gospel through the power of social media.
 Let’s continue to find ways to share God’s love with those around us through the screens they’re already attached to.
 The platform we use to share it may change over time, but the life-changing message of the gospel never will.
 That’s something worth posting and tweeting about.